 Composes the soundtrack of Caged Heat, the first film by director Jonathan Demme.
 Also released under the title Renegade Girls.

-Performed by Cale with Shuggie Otis on guitar and Pete Ivers on harmonica.
-Some sources mention Mike Bloomfield on guitar.
 Never released officially, but it can be found on the Soundtrax Extrax cassette distributed via the Velvet Underground Appreciation Society in 1985.

 On the 1st of June Cale performs with Kevin Ayers, Nico and Brian Eno at the Rainbow Theatre in London.
-His version of Heartbreak Hotel is the only solo Cale track on the June 1, 1974, album.
-He also played Buffalo Ballet and Gun.
-Plays viola on Driving Me Backwards (Eno) and Two Goes Into Four (Ayers), and piano op Baby's On Fire (Eno).
+His version of Heartbreak Hotel is the only solo Cale track on the June 1, 1974, album, that is rushed out quickly on June 28.
+He also played Buffalo Ballet, Gun and Fear Is A Man's Best Friend.
+The band for his segment consists of John Cale (vocals), Eno (synthesizer), Ollie Halsall (guitar), Archie Legget (bass), John "Rabbit" Bundrick (organ), Eddie Sparrow (drums), Robert Wyatt (percussion), Irene Chanter, Doreen Chanter, Liza Strike (backing vocals).

 "My first appearance on an Island recording was on an LP made from a concert which took place at London's now defunct Rainbow Theatre on 1 June 1974; the date became the album's title.
-I was actually one-fourth of the featured band—the others were the former Soft Machine guitarist Kevin Ayers, who had invited everyone to guest at what started at his own concert, the former Roxy Music musician Brian Eno, and Nico...
+I was actually one-fourth of the featured band - the others were the former Soft Machine guitarist Kevin Ayers, who had invited everyone to guest at what started at his own concert, the former Roxy Music musician Brian Eno, and Nico...
 This was the first time I had gone on stage on my own.
 And to me it was so important it was nerve-racking...
 The night before the concert Kevin and Cindy got together.
 That did it for me.
 She lied about it, but in the end I was able to go to Kevin and say, 'Look, as a gentleman, tell me, did such and such happen?'
 Kevin said, 'Yes.'
 I went back to Cindy and said 'Look, you fuck!' and things just got worse and worse."

 Brian Eno on the concert: